Republic of the Congo-Brazzaville and Rwanda Agricultural Development Projects

-With the assistance of NIFA, USDA's Foreign Agricultural Service is leading school garden projects in the Republic of the Congo and Rwanda.
-The gardens are intended to:
+With the assistance of NIFA, USDA's Foreign Agricultural Service led school garden projects in the Republic of the Congo and Rwanda.
+The gardens were intended to:

 - produce food for a school feeding program;

 - provide a laboratory to supplement the standard school curriculum;